Principal Charming: Cultural references

 The scene with Skinner climbing the bell tower to get a better look of where the sodium tetrasulfate smell is coming from is a reference to the final scene of the 1958 film Vertigo.
 Moleman's drivers license says his name is Ralph Melish, a reference to the Monty Python sketch "The Adventures of Ralph Melish: Hot Dog and Knickers" from the 1973 album The Monty Python Matching Tie and Handkerchief.
 While searching for a man worthy of Selma, Homer imagines himself using a computer-enhanced overlay on his vision, similar to characters from the films Westworld, The Terminator and RoboCop.
 Skinner sings the song "Inchworm" by Danny Kaye as he rings the bell to Patty and Selma's apartment.
 Skinner carries Patty up the steps of the bell tower as Quasimodo did with Esmeralda in the 1939 film The Hunchback of Notre Dame.
+During the bell tower scene, Skinner exclaims, "You love me!
+Callooh!
+Callay!", a reference to Jabberwocky.
 Selma sings Lisa a lullaby version of the song "Brandy" by Elliot Lurie.
 When Patty bids farewell to Skinner, she says, "Goodnight, sweet principal", a reference to "Goodnight, sweet prince" from Hamlet.
 When Skinner returns to school, he declares that "Tomorrow is another school day!", a reference to the line "Tomorrow is another day!" from the 1939 film Gone with the Wind.
 During Stanley and Martha Peterson's wedding, their vows include two lines from The Beatles' song "Martha My Dear".